oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ## Description

-**Old:** Depot.sol: Allows users to exchange ETH for sUSD and SNX (has not yet been updated for multicurrency).
+**Old:** Depot.sol: Allows users to exchange BNB for sUSD and SNX (has not yet been updated for multicurrency).

 Throughout, the contract assumes that sUSD is always worth exactly US\$1.
 So: a) this will only work with `sUSD`. b) there's a profit opportunity if the `sUSD` is off its peg.